break-stuff/i-love-the-office/challenges/challenge_1/README.md

 ## Summary

-This challenge will be for setting up the main content of the quotes page.
+Let's get started!
+First we need to pull in the quote data and render it on the page.

 ## Tasks